jvario/jvario/README.md

 # About

-Graduate Student in Informatics and Computer Engineering, specializing in AI systems, Machine Learning algorithms & Android ecosystems.
+Graduate Student in Informatics & Computer Engineering at the University of West Attica, specializing in  AI systems, Machine Learning & Computer Vision Technologies.

 Take a look at my [CV](http://bit.ly/gvarioCV)